highplainscomputing/HPC_T5/T5/03-sementic-analysis/README.md

-# Fine-Tuning T5 Model for Summarization using Transformers Library
+# Fine-Tuning T5 Model for Sentiment Analysis using Transformers Library

 ## Table of Contents